Skwigly Online Animation Magazine Search

 Co-authors Imogen Sutton and Richard Williams

-Packed full of artwork from Thief and other productions this book allows you to take a guided tour through the life of Richard Williams as he walks you through his work and introduced you to those nearest and dearest to his professional career.
+Packed full of artwork from Thief and other productions this book allows you to take a guided tour through the life of Richard Williams as he walks you through his work and introduces you to those nearest and dearest to his professional career.
 The book closes with imparted wisdom from his own twitter account, proving that the author of The Animators Survival Kit, was throwing out survival skills until his last days.

 Co-author Imogen Sutton is speaking at Manchester Animation Festival 2024 (10-14 November) and will be signing copies of the book as well as introducing a rare screening of The Thief and the Cobbler, A Moment in Time